1993 Hădăreni riots: The riots

 On 20 September 1993, a group of Roma had an argument with an elderly Romanian.
-When his son arrived to rescue the father, one of the Roma stabbed the younger Romanian to death.
+When his son arrived to rescue the father, one of the Romas stabbed him to death.
 The Roma then sought refuge in a house where they locked themselves in.
 The Romanians demanded they leave the house and render themselves to police.
 As the Roma refused to come out of the house, the Romanian and Hungarian villagers, including the local police commander and one of his officers, gathered outside, sprayed the house with gasoline and set it on fire.
 Two Roma were lynched when they tried to flee, one burned to death inside, and one escaped.
 There had been dozens of complaints about thefts committed by Roma from the majority population in the previous period which were never solved by police.

 Afterwards, in a "classic case of mob justice", 13 (or 14, according to some sources) Roma houses were burnt down, and an additional four were damaged.
 The police did nothing to stop the attacks.
 Most of the 130 Roma inhabitants of the village fled into the nearby woods, returning only after days or even weeks.

 The government, in its official explanation, expressed understanding for the "anger of the villagers."